djedefregoban/pq-ui-to-sheet/readme.md

 16. Unsure checkmark as default

-17. Send a thank you email everytime one of them finishes with status.
+17. Send a thank you email everytime one of them finishes with status

 17. When PA submits PQ, send thank you email with status and document request if refusals and stuff.